 Designed by award winning designer Sean Hogan, the book’s taut and irreverent design is a testament to its unconventional content, with the text-flow and layout slowly discombobulating as the pages turn.

-Richard Goodwin has a PhD from University of New South Wales Art & Design where he is an Associate Professor.
+Richard Goodwin has a PhD from University of New South Wales Art & Design where he is a Professor.
 He has won a number of prizes including the Wynne Prize (2011) from the Art Gallery of NSW.
 Goodwin’s work is held in major collections including the Art Gallery of NSW, the National Gallery of Victoria and the Nuremburg Museum.

 Take a look inside: